The Invitation (2022 film): Plot

+Evie is imprisoned in the cellar and visited by Lucy and Viktoria.
+Viktoria admits that she was the apparition that Evie had seen, and reveals Dee, an imprisoned maid, who disappeared days earlier.
+Viktoria locks Evie inside a coffin, but she is freed by Mrs. Swift, who was friends with Emmaline.

+Evie hides in an ice house in the estates grounds where she discovers the bodies of the maids and of Mrs. Swift, who has been killed by Mr. Field.
+Evie escapes into town and asks an elderly couple for help.
+They reveal themselves to be Jonathan and Mina Harker, who work for De Ville, and they knock Evie unconscious.
+She wakes to find herself with De Ville, who is feeding on Imogen, another maid.
+He reveals himself to be Dracula.
-Evie wakes up to find herself with one of the maids, Imogen, and De Ville.
-De Ville reveals himself to be Dracula as he mentions he was once known as the "Son of the Dragon".
-Evie then watches De Ville bite into Imogen's leg and falls unconscious.
-Upon waking up, Evie is now in a wedding dress, walking down the aisle to wed De Ville.
-As they finish exchanging vows, she bites De Ville's arm, consuming his blood, and instantly transforms into a vampire.
-She sets the wedding chapel on fire, stabs De Ville in the heart, which rapidly ages him, and flees with Diya, another maid.
-An enraged Viktoria ambushes Evie, who is helped by Diya.
-After Diya flees, Viktoria attacks Evie again before Lucy intervenes.
-The two vampires fight before Lucy impales both Viktoria and herself on a spear, turning them both into ashes.

-Shortly thereafter, Evie is attacked by Field wielding a spear, who states that he wished he had killed her great-grandfather and grandfather, before she kills him by breaking off the spearhead and stabbing him in the chest.
-She is then chased by a wall-crawling De Ville, who grabs her by the throat.
-She breaks free by severing his wrist with a cutting wire and kicks him into the flames.
-As he burns alive, she loses her powers due to his death and reverts into the human form.
+Evie is forced to wed De Ville, while Dee is tied up next to the altar as a sacrifice.
+As they finish exchanging vows, Evie bites De Ville's arm, consuming his blood, and instantly transforms into a vampire.
+She sets the wedding chapel on fire, stabs him in the heart, which rapidly ages him, and flees with Dee.
+Viktoria ambushes Evie, before Lucy intervenes.
+The two vampires fight until Lucy impales both Viktoria and herself on a spear, turning them both into ashes.
+Evie is then attacked by Mr. Field, but she overpowers and kills him.
+Finally, Evie is attacked by De Ville, who grabs her by the throat.
+She breaks free by severing his wrist and kicks him into the flames, killing him.
+She loses her powers due to his death and returns to her human form.
 Evie escapes as the manor is engulfed in flames.

 Two weeks later, in London, Evie and Grace have tracked down Oliver, who prepares to flee after having paid off the police.
 The two women intend to kill him for tricking Evie and being complicit in the murders committed by the vampires.

 Cast

-In addition, Carol Ann Crawford portrays Mrs. Swift, Evie's maid.

 Production

 In April 2019, Screen Gems acquired an untitled pitch from Blair Butler, who was also attached to write the screenplay.
-Sam Raimi and Robert Tapert were on board to produce the film for their production company Ghost House Pictures; however, they eventually exited the project.
-In June 2020, it was revealed that the film would be titled The Bride and that Jessica M. Thompson was set to direct, with Emile Gladstone producing without Raimi and Tapert.
+Emile Gladstone through his Latchkey Productions and Sam Raimi and Robert Tapert were on board to produce the film for their production company Ghost House Pictures; however, they eventually exited the project.
+In June 2020, it was revealed that the film would be titled The Bride and that Jessica M. Thompson was set to direct, with Gladstone producing without Raimi and Tapert.
 The original script was written by Butler, who drew inspiration from Bram Stoker's 1897 novel Dracula, with revisions by Thompson.
 In June 2022, the film's new title was announced as The Invitation.

 Nathalie Emmanuel and Garrett Hedlund were cast in lead roles in May 2021.
 That August, Alana Boden and Stephanie Corneliussen were added to the main cast.
 In October, Thomas Doherty, Hugh Skinner, Sean Pertwee, and Courtney Taylor joined the cast, with Doherty replacing Hedlund.

 Principal photography began in September 2021 in Budapest, Hungary.